aperezdc/perezdecastro.org/2010/vfand-a-daemon-to-control-fan-speed-in-vaio-laptops.markdown

 driver, which actually does support opening `/dev/sonypi` and getting the temperature using an `ioctl` called `SONYPI_IOCGTEMP`.
-It looked fine, so I implemented my little daemon in terms of `ioctl` on that device, so it should would with all Vaio laptops supported by the driver.
+It looked fine, so I implemented my little daemon in terms of `ioctl` on that device, so it should work with all Vaio laptops supported by the driver.

 The speed control algorithm is quite simple at the moment, but it works